-The Department of Fish & Wildlife has their main radio console located in Frankfort.
+The Kentucky Department of Fish and Wildlife Resources has their main radio console located in Frankfort.
 KEWS provides radio links from their console to 31 radio base-stations throughout the Commonwealth.
 Officers and employees of Fish and Wildlife depend on these base stations to be operational.

 KEWS provides the Division of Forestry radio links to each of their 47 radio base stations divided among nine district offices.
 These radio links provide emergency and non-emergency communications.

-The Inter-City Relay (ICR) television network is a microwave radio system configured in 58 hops to provide simplex circuits for simultaneous distribution of three separate audio/visual programs from the Lexington-based production center to 15 educational television stations throughout the Commonwealth.
+The Kentucky Educational Television (KET) Inter-City Relay (ICR) television network is a microwave radio system configured in 58 hops to provide simplex circuits for simultaneous distribution of three separate audio/visual programs from the Lexington-based production center to 15 educational television stations throughout the Commonwealth.
 It also provides separate simplex circuits for audio/visual program material to Lexington upon command from the production center.

-The Kentucky Transportation Cabinet (KTC) has 38 radio repeaters in the state.
+The Kentucky Transportation Cabinet (KYTC) has 38 radio repeaters in the state.
 KEWS provides the link from Frankfort Transportation Operation Center to all 38 remote repeaters.
-KTC also has 12 highway district offices.
+KYTC also has 12 highway district offices.